Tag Archives: English

 Moses Baritz, center

-Born 1883, Manchester, England.
-Jewish.
+Born 1883, Manchester, England, to Russian Jewish immigrant parents.
 Musician, journalist.
 Member Socialist Party of Great Britain; renowned (and feared) agitator and debater, able to quote Marx extemporaneously.
-Music critic for the Manchester Guardian.
-He “made more than one journey to America,” and in Canada in 1911 helped found the tiny, “impossibilist” Socialist Party of North America.
-Migrated to US 1915 to avoid conscription; joined Socialist Party of America, then in 1916 in Detroit cofounded the small and more radical breakaway “Socialist Party of the United States” (which later became the Socialist Educational Society, the Workers’ Socialist Party, and finally the World Socialist Party of the United States).
-Arrested for anti-war speeches Seattle, 1918.
-“Voluntary departure” September 1918 to Australia, where debated IWW members, then expelled.
-Went to New Zealand, from which he was the first person expelled under the Undesirable Immigrants Exclusion Act.
-From there went to South Africa, then returned to England 1920, where resumed SPGB membership; in 1924 also became “Britain’s first radio disc jockey.”
-Died 1938.
+Migrated to Canada 1910, where in 1911 he helped found the tiny, shortlived, “impossibilist” Socialist Party of North America.
+Returned to England 1914 then migrated to US 1915 to avoid conscription; joined the Socialist Party of America, then in 1916 in Detroit cofounded the small “impossibilist” “Socialist Party of the United States” (which later became the Socialist Educational Society, the Workers’ Socialist Party, and finally the World Socialist Party of the United States).
+Arrested Seattle, 1918, in a clear-cut case of mistaken identity; alleged to be a Russian-born anarchist, IWW member, and “Bolshevik” named “Morris Baritz alias Moritz Baritzki.”
+Allowed to “reship foreign” as sailor on a ship to Australia, September 1918.

 INS file 54408/12